National Rail NR class: Entry to service

-With the arrival of the class, National Rail was able to return leased units to their respective owners, including 422, 80, 81, and 82 class locomotives to FreightCorp, and 442s and 48s class locomotives to Silverton Rail.

-The V/Line C class (which were owned by National Rail) and relatively new EL class were withdrawn and stored.
+With the arrival of the NR class, the V/Line C class (which were owned by National Rail) and relatively new EL class were withdrawn and stored.
 Once all 120 units were delivered, National Rail retained the AN, BL and DL class locomotives, along with thirteen 81 class and several hired G class.
 The new locomotives were placed on time sensitive trains first.

 When first delivered, the NR class were banned from running in New South Wales by the Environment Protection Authority due to excessive noise when under dynamic braking but the ban was lifted after further testing.
 The class could also not lead on the Victorian standard gauge network due to the lack of suitable radio equipment.
 In later years NR76 to NR98 were provided with V/Line Section Authority System equipment to work the Western standard gauge line, while NR1 to NR13 and NR61 to NR72 were fitted with V/Line radios to operate on the Victorian North East line.

-Great Southern Rail contracted National Rail to haul its services, the first train running with NR77 on 1 November 1997.
-All were included in the sale of National Rail to Pacific National in February 2002.

-Accidents

-The NR Class locomotives have travelled millions of Kilometres across Australia, and over time have been involved in several accidents with varying levels of severity, a handful of noteworthy examples are included below.

-NR3 was involved in an accident with a collapsed bridge at Robertson while hauling a Steel train that resulted in fatalities to the two train drivers; it was rebuilt and renumbered as NR121 out of respect.